otherpeopleucsd/honey_daisy/_posts/2020-04-05-with-liqour.md

 category: Fiction
 layout: Post
 thumb: ''
-collection: true
+collection: false
-quarter: Spring 2020
+quarter: ''
-collection_no_: 1
+collection_no_:

 ---
 To Cornell University and Liberty College,<br>(you know who you are)